<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <channel>

-<title>Comments on: How to replace broken LCD screen in Lenovo X60s laptop</title>
+Comments on: How to replace screen on Lenovo X60s </title>

-<atom:link href="http://www.insidemylaptop.com/replace-broken-lcd-screen-lenovo-x60s-laptop/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.insidemylaptop.com/replace-broken-lcd-screen-lenovo-x60s-laptop/feed/" rel="self" type="application/rss+xml" />

 <item>

-<guid isPermaLink="false">http://www.insidemylaptop.com/?p=237#comment-40516</guid>
+<guid isPermaLink="false">http://www.insidemylaptop.com/?p=237#comment-1522640</guid>

 ]]></content:encoded>